Newbrict/obsidian-obligator/README.md

 Here is a basic overview of the differences between the two:

-- Obligator copies over all unchecked to-do items as well as all the formatting that they were in.
+- Obligator copies over all unchecked to-do items as well as all the formatting that wraps them.

 - Rollover-daily-todos only copies unchecked to-do items, and places them under one heading.

 - Obligator does not rely on the `Daily notes` or `Periodic notes` plugin.

 - Obligator has the {{ obligate * * * }} macro for automatically scheduling
-  to-do items in new notes
+  to-do items in new notes.

-- Obligator has an old note archiving feature to keep your notes directory clean
+- Obligator has an old note archiving feature to keep your notes directory clean.

-- Obligator has the ability to delete empty headings
+- Obligator has the ability to delete empty headings to keep your daily note clean.

 - & More!